How to Easily Spot if Your Have Jock Itch or Herpes

 Herpes Treatment

-Acyclovir is an antiviral medication that treats infections caused by the herpes simplex virus, including genital herpes.
-You might recognize Acyclovir by its brand names like Zovirax, Cymex Ultra, and Virasorb.
+Aantiviral medications treat infections caused by the herpes simplex virus, including genital herpes.
+You might recognize some of the medications available by their brand names.

-It’s best to start taking Acyclovir as soon as you notice the first signs of an emerging outbreak.
+It’s best to start taking Prescription Medication as soon as you notice the first signs of an emerging outbreak.
 This medication stops the herpes virus from growing and spreading during an outbreak, although it cannot remove the virus from your body completely.
-Most people experience relief within just a few days of taking Acyclovir for genital herpes.
+Most people experience relief within just a few days of taking prescription antivirals for genital herpes.

 NSAIDs For Pain Relief